Analyze and compare, perform WiFi site surveys, fix issues with WiFi — all on your Android phone, tablet or Chromebook. You'll need Android 8.0+.

 There are several different reasons why WiFi heat maps are useful and well worth the time and effort they take to create:

 Android WiFi mapping can be performed using any modern Android device capable of running an Android WiFi heatmapper app.
-With the right app, you can achieve the same results as when creating a WiFi heat map on Windows or macOS.
+Using the right app, you can get the same results as when building a WiFi heatmap on Windows or macOS.

 Most WiFi heatmap Android apps work more or less the same: